JunoLab/Weave.jl/README.md

 * Noweb syntax for documents.
 * Execute code as terminal or "script" chunks.
-* Capture PyPlot or Winston figures.
+* Capture PyPlot, Gadfly or Winston figures.
 * Supports latex and pandoc markdown output

 **Not implemented**